silverstee1/ETH2GC-Card-Slot-Adapter/README.md

 Case Already posted in Slim Cases, hopefully slim pcb can resolve the C1 cap relocation and only need the crystal to be desoldered and resoldered sideways.

 TODO:
-- Waiting to test Slim version PCB.
+- ~~Waiting to test Slim version PCB.~~

+Slim PCB works without the need for C1 relocation, the 25mhz crystal still needs to be soldered sideways with slim pcb.

 ![20240415_181819-min](https://github.com/silverstee1/ETH2GC-Card-Slot-Adapter/assets/54997238/07b4830d-d836-427b-a1d1-bfe58c267253)